Keywords

 Malpighiales, Phyllanthaceae, phylogenetic relationships, plastome, star gooseberry

 Genes located inside the circle are transcribed in a clockwise direction, while genes outside the circle are transcribed counterclockwise.
-The inner circle depicted in dark gray that represents the GC content, while the light-gray circle represents the AT content of the genome.
+The inner circle depicted in dark gray represents the GC content, while the light-gray circle represents the AT content of the genome.
 LSC: large single copy; SSC: small single copy; IRA/IRB: inverted repeat regions.

 Groups of genes | Name of genes |